IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 ------------- | -------------
 Tenant | Tenant name.
 One tenant can have multiple enviornments.
 In Kubernetes, tenant can be separated with NameSpace.
 EnvName  |Target environment name.
-ConfigureOnVault | Automatically fetches the existing key/value on Vault based on Tenant / EnvName.
-IF there don't have any config will show empty <!--Tiffany: If Vault is not used, the value of this parameter is null(?)-->
+ConfigureOnVault | Automatically fetches the existing key/value on Vault based on Tenant / EnvName and displays the pairs in this field.
+If Vault is not configured, mandatory key paths are generated for you to input values.

 ### TriggerBuildIndex_Base ###